 Achieving a sustainable prosperity requires compelling social narratives and robust economic models to deliver them.
 Theme S2 aims on the one hand to develop qualitative narratives of sustainable prosperity and on the other to explore the quantitative implications of these narratives through the development of macroeconomic models.
 Our research explores the economic, social and environmental implications of these models and narratives.
 We also examine the role of good work in delivering sustainable prosperity.
 Browse through updates from this theme below.
 Read on for detailed information about the work programme.

 This theme uses empirically-calibrated, economic system models to explore visions of sustainable prosperity.
-It is thus composed of two parallel main strands: the first is collation and synthesis of narratives of sustainable prosperity arising from across the CUSP programme; the second is development of models for the analysis and testing of the economic, financial, environmental and social dimensions of these narratives.
-We will work with our partners within CUSP and also with our partner organisations (including KTH Sweden, the Finance Innovation Lab and the Institute and Faculty of Actuaries) to draw up plausible and contrasting visions of sustainable prosperity.
+It is composed of two parallel main strands: the first is collation and synthesis of narratives of sustainable prosperity arising from across the CUSP programme; the second is development of models for the analysis and testing of the economic, financial, environmental and social dimensions of these narratives.
+We work with our partners within CUSP and with external organisations (including KTH Sweden, the Finance Innovation Lab and the Institute and Faculty of Actuaries) to draw up plausible and contrasting visions of sustainable prosperity.
 Modelling is based on the platforms developed in the Prosperity and Sustainability in the Green Economy (PASSAGE) project (including the Green Economy Macro-Model and Accounts (GEMMA) framework being developed by Prof Tim Jackson, University of Surrey and Prof Peter Victor, York University, Canada), and the expanded World 3 model being developed by the Global Resources Observatory, Anglia Ruskin University.

 S2.1 :: Model Development